 My husband met me off the train and we travelled what seemed a long way to Stevenage.
 It was August 1965, and we arrived in the evening, so I couldn’t really see our new house.
 We were gratified to find a fish and chip shop so close by, for our meal, and that night we slept on a mattress on the floor of the living room, one baby on either side.
 Next morning when we explored our new three bedroom semi-detached house and garden, we were in a seventh heaven, having left a very damp, one bedroom flat in an Edwardian terraced house in Swansea.

 My husband had chosen the house on his own, as it was difficult for me to travel up to Stevenage to see the property, both financially and practically.
-He had been living in Stevenage for ten months.
-And so we had been paying town rents, a total of £9.9s.6d of his £13 wages!
+He had been living in Stevenage for ten months and so we had been paying two rents, a total of £9.9s.6d of his £13 wages!
 I believe most women stayed at home, especially when they had young children, only going out to work when the children were off to school.
 I stayed at home a total on nine years as I had a son after my two daughters.

 When we became accustomed to the area in which were were to live, we considered ourselves blessed indeed: we had the local shops nearby and the Town Centre shops within 15 minutes walking distance, much needed convenience with two little ones.
 Near the shops was a large grassed area and the rabbits played there and burrowed beneath the high chain link fence.
 Not too far away we could walk into the countryside, and across to the Chells.